putneydm/david_site_design/src/collections/_resume/resume.markdown

 ##### PPG

 **Market researcher** \| *Cleveland, Ohio* <br />
-Crafted a research plan and conducted ethnographic market research to understand the market for a breakthrough paint protection and color change wrap for vehicles.
-Conducted interviews, synthesized results and crafted report.
+Created an ethnographic market research report to explain business needs of small shops that are installing paint protection and color change film to inform their marketing strategy for a new product.

+* Crafted a research plan and research questions
+* Conducted interviews with shop owners and operators
+* Affinitized key takeaways from interviews
+* Highlighted key marketing opportunities
+* Crafted report outlining findings

 ##### EstateSpace enterprise app

 **Design Lead & Project Lead** \| *Charlottesville, Va.* <br />

-Designing a sprawling Web app that integrates budgeting, scheduling, document handling, invoicing and inventory tracking for the building trades and estate management.
+Created an integrated web app experience that connected budgeting, scheduling, contracts, financials, document handling, invoicing and inventory tracking to create an end-to-end project management tool for the building trades.

+* Collaborated with product owner on scheduling, roadmap and feature set
+* Completed weekly status reports and tracked project budget
+* Onboarded team members, as well as day-to-day management of team
+* Conducted user and stakeholder interviews to gather requirements
+* Prototyped and iterated multiple features, screens and flows in Sketch
+* Web app information architecture and site navigation
+* Led weekly design reviews with stakeholders and team
+* Visual design, design system and component library creation and maintenance
+* Agile scrum, Jira ticket and documentation writing

 ##### MIB Group enterprise search portal

 **Design Lead & Developer** \| *Braintree, Mass*<br />

-Designed (UI, UX and visual) and built front end (CSS & HTML) for an app that cut weeks off the health records requests by allowing delivery of electronic health records via multiple record sources.
-[View in Portfolio][6]
+Designed and built a dynamic, simple UI for a web app that allows users to easily request and track the status of dozens of medical records from multiple sources.

+* Worked closely with Product Owner to plan product feature roadmap
+* Balanced deadlines for delivery of design and development work
+* Planning and facilitation of discovery and design thinking sessions
+* User interviews and regular UI testing of new features
+* UI prototyping, iteration and bi-weekly design reviews
+* Created visual design and design system component library
+* Agile scrum, Jira ticket and documentation writing
+* Front end development: HTML, CSS and JavaScript.
+Owner and maintainer of the CSS and HTML code base.

+[MIB Case Study][6]

 ##### Bose Corporation hardware UI

 **Design Lead** \| *Framingham, Mass*<br />
-Designed hardware UI and wrote detailed documentation for the first FDA-approved over-the-counter hearing aid.
-[View in Portfolio][7]
+Breakthrough, first-of-its-kind FDA-approved over-the-counter hearing aid.

+* Worked with engineers to spec hardware UI  requirements — capacitive touch points, buttons and LEDs
+* Mapped user actions and device functionality onto hardware UI
+* Worked with mechanical engineers and firmware team on prototyping hardware UI
+* Planned and analyzed user testing of hardware
+* Trained in FDA-regulated product design and processes
+* Wrote FDA-regulated documentation for user-interface interactions

+[Bose Case Study][7]

 ##### Zipcar mobile app

 **UI/UX Designer** \| *Boston, Mass* <br />
-One of a team of four who did extensive user testing before doing a ground-up redesign — UX, UI and visual — of the Zipcar mobile app to replace an app that was outdated visually and technologically.
+Revamped and modernized Zipcar’s outdated Android and iOS apps with a refreshed visual design, new identity and intuitive, elegant flows.
+Created prototypes, conducted user testing.
+Worked closely with product owner to set priorities.

 ##### Forrester Research mobile app

 **Designer & Developer** \| *Cambridge, Mass*<br />
-One of a team of three who tested and prototyped a mobile app that would allow users to rate their customer experience.
+Worked with CEO to design and prototype a real-time customer feedback app that would aggregate consumer opinion across a wide swath of industries.

 ##### Avid Technology web site

 **Designer & developer** \| *Burlington, Mass*<br />
-One of team of five who redesigned and relaunched Avid.com.
-We conducted dozens of user interviews and used Jobs to Be Done analysis to refocus it from a brochure site aimed at enterprise to an emphasis on direct software sales to users.
+Increased software sales by 70 percent with a total redesign of information architecture, visuals, content and UX on Avid.com to focus on direct sales.

 ### BostonGlobe.com
 #### UX/UI Designer & Front-End Developer

 *Nov 2012 – Jan.
 2015* \| *Boston, Mass.*

-I was the Boston Globe’s new products specialist.
-I was responsible for:
+I was the Boston Globe’s new products and innovation specialist.
+I was designer and developer responsible for **Cruxnow.com**, a secular site for Catholic news and lifestyle features.
+I was designer for **BDCwire.com** site, a mobile-focused site for younger readers to find and share news.

-##### Cruxnow.com news site

-**Design Lead & Developer** <br />
-Wireframed and prototyped site in code.
-Built CSS, HTML and JS front end.
-Designed logo.
-Worked with overseas developers integrating it into Wordpress and launched the site on schedule.
-Wrote detailed design specs.
-[View in Portfolio][8]

-##### BDCwire.com site & RadioBDC redesign

-**Design lead** <br />Wireframed and prototyped site in InDesign.
-Visual design, typography and color palette.
-Wrote detailed specs for site design.
-Worked with offshore developer to build and launch site.
-Assisted in CSS and HTML bug fixes and site updates.
+[Crux Case Study][8]

 ### PilotOnline.com